Paula-gwn/Paula-gwn/README.md

 About Me
 🎓 I’m currently pursuing a Master’s Degree in Data Science and Business Analytics at University of Warsaw.

-💼 I have experience in data science, including exploratory data analysis, statistical modeling, building machine learning models and business intelligence tools.
+💼 I have experience in data science, including exploratory data analysis, Programming, Webscraping, statistical modeling, building machine learning models and business intelligence tools.

 🌟 I’m passionate about turning data into actionable insights and building data-driven solutions for real-world problems.